 Pawsitively Strong Fund

-NEADS announced on Wednesday, May 8, 2013, that survivors of the Boston marathon bombing who have sustained a permanent physical disability are being offered Service Dogs through the creation of a new fund.
+On Wednesday, May 8, 2013, NEADS announced that survivors of the Boston Marathon bombing who have sustained a permanent physical disability were to be offered Service Dogs through the creation of a new fund.

 "For many years now, our office has partnered with NEADS by hosting young Service Dogs in training.
 We are grateful to those donors who have agreed to fund Service Dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."